Home

 Old School Singers

-Bob Andy and Marcia Griffiths
+Bob Andy And Marcia Griffiths

 It was only when singers such as Bob and Marcia, Desmond Dekker and Third World burst onto the reggae existence, that popularity of old time reggae music reached substantial heights.

-Their popular number named "Young, Gifted and Black" had hit the charts at No. 5 in the UK hit single in 1970.
+Bob and Marcia were Jamaican old school vocal duo that consisted of two excellent artists named Bob Andy and Marcia Griffiths.
+Their popular number named "To Be Young Gifted and Black (Officially Performed By Bob Andy & Marcia Griffiths)" had hit the charts at No. 5 in the UK hit single in 1970.
 Soon they came up with their second song called "Pied Piper" that reached the No. 11 spot in the music countdown of UK singles in 1971.

 Both songs are known to have remained in the countdown consistently for twenty-five weeks in a span of less than seventeen to eighteen months.